What are Sales Training Programs

-Then sending them out on a few courses?
+Then sending them out on free udemy courses or another online courses?

 This trend is set to change in 2017.
 We’re in the era of choice – the web has given us resources to learn any and everything, and we get to choose where to place our focus.

 When things are mandatory, you often get less buy-in.
 People view it as a condition of the employment and not necessarily a benefit especially if the course offered is not talking to the current sales landscape and its rapidly changing customers.

 It’s often seen as yet another demand in a time-strapped sales person’s existence.